Jbleezy/BO1-Reimagined/README.md

 * Punishment Points Powerdown: players lose a random amount of points between 500 and 2500 points
 * Slow Down Powerdown: Players move slower for 30 seconds
 * Meat Powerup
+* Der Riese: all teleporters linked
+* Der Riese: powerdown spawns from the start of each match
+* Der Riese: powerdown and dogs spawn from each teleporter use

 #### Grief
 * Win by surviving a round while all the enemies are dead